Alzheimer's disease is fatal and there is no cure. It is a slow-moving disease that starts with memory loss and ends with severe brain damage.

 Alzheimer's is the sixth leading cause of death in America.

 The disease is named after Dr. Alois Alzheimer.
-In 1906, the neuropathologist discovers an autopsy on the brain of a woman who dies after exhibiting language problems, unpredictable behavior and memory loss.
-Dr. Alzheimer discovers the amyloid plaques and neurofibrillary tangles, which are considered the hallmarks of the diseases.
+In 1906, the neuropathologist did an autopsy on the brain of a woman who died after exhibiting language problems, unpredictable behavior and memory loss.
+Dr. Alzheimer discovered the amyloid plaques and neurofibrillary tangles, which are considered the hallmarks of the disease.

-Age - The number of people with Alzheimer's doubles every five years after the age of 65.
+The likelihood of developing Alzheimer's doubles every five years after the age of 65.
 For most people, symptoms first appear after the age of 60.